Find a plan.

 How much does dental insurance cost in California?

-For adults who purchase their own or family stand-alone dental coverage through the exchange, premiums range from $15 to $85 per month.
+For adults who purchase their own stand-alone dental coverage through the exchange in California, premiums in 2025 range from about $9 to $54 per month.1

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with embedded pediatric dental coverage can be offset by premium tax credits (premium subsidies).
 But since all of the health plans sold through Covered California include embedded pediatric dental benefits, premium subsidies cannot be used to offset the cost of a separate stand-alone dental plan.
 (Here’s more about how subsidies work for pediatric dental coverage, depending on whether the health plan has integrated pediatric dental benefits.)